|BLOCKS by SIZE||6" Quilt Blocks|

 Free Quilt Block Pattern

 You might think you recognize the Rolling Stone quilt block as it seems so familiar.
-Well, you are right -- it is made of all the same components as the Rolling Pin block, but the some of the patches are placed in a different direction, and the placement of the colours makes all the difference in the new look of the Rolling Stone block.
+Well, you are right -- it is made of all the same components as the Rolling Pin block, but some of the patches are placed in a different direction, and the placement of the colours makes all the difference in the new look of the Rolling Stone block.

-This quilt block uses a familiar patch -- the flying geese unit and also makes good use of the less common patch -- the square in a square.
+The Rolling Stone block uses a familiar patch -- the flying geese unit and also makes good use of the less common patch -- the square in a square.

 ~ Rolling Pin